Blood Flow Restriction Therapy for Faster Recovery and Gains

 How Does BFR Work?

 The goal of BFR therapy is to increase strength while decreasing loads and stress placed on muscles, tendons, and joints.
-The therapy uses pneumatic cuffs or blood flow restriction cuffs that affect the blood flow going into your muscles as you move.
+The therapy uses blood flow restriction cuffs that affect the blood flow going into your muscles as you move.

-The restriction cuffs decrease blood flow to the muscles doing the work.
+The restriction cuffs decrease the flow of oxygen to the muscles doing the work.
 The body’s physiologic adaptive response encourages hypertrophy, an increase in muscle size and strength.

 For people recovering from surgery or injury, BFR is a great option, as it allows muscles to strengthen or grow without stressing damaged tissues.